dvcrn/obsidian-filename-heading-sync/README.md

 - When opening a file with a different heading than the current file name -> will update the heading
 - When updating the heading of a file -> will rename the file

+## This plugin conflicts with plugin X, how do I solve this?

+First check if this is already solvable by adding a regex rule.
+For example if your file always ends in `myfile.foo.md` (ending `foo`), you can exclude this globally by adding the following regex rule in the plugins settings: `.*\.foo\.md`

+If this is not solvable through ignore rules, [open a new issue](https://github.com/dvcrn/obsidian-filename-heading-sync/issues/new) with steps and examples how to reproduce the problem.

 ## Current limitations and to do

 - When renaming a file that isn't the current file, nothing will happen.
 The heading will get updated the next time the file is opened in edit mode